kitchen cabinets Archives - America's Advantage Remodeling

 Implement a First-In, First-Out System

-Use the same strategy often applied in dining room pantries, organizing items so that older products are used first.
+Use the same strategy often applied in pantries, organizing items so that older products are used first.
 Keep newly purchased goods at the back and older ones at the front of cabinets.
 This reduces waste and keeps the flow of items orderly and consistent.

 Establish a Weekly Maintenance Routine